Add font

 Trg is the only city on Syseria that can make kyanite cilicate crystals (these are the common, cheaper white crystals which allow audible communication only).
 These crystals are mined throughout the region around Trg.

-Every year on (or, rarely, near) the spring equinox, the growing crystals in the mountainous regions throughout the land blossom.
+Every year on the spring equinox, the growing crystals in the mountainous regions throughout the land blossom.
 In the process, they explode in the sunlight.
-This is caused by their absorption of the sun’s energies.
+This is caused by their absorption of the sun's energies.
 The nearer to this explosion the crystals can be harvested and turned into the magic items for communication purposes, the more potent their magic will be (resulting in longer life, increased clarity and range, and higher quality of the device).

 The harvesting of this crystal has afforded the nobility in this city lavish, wealthy lifestyles.
 Often extravagant, sometimes bordering on decadent, these nobles no longer bother to pursue any other economy.
 The wiser seek a greater diversity.